Last Updated: August 24, 2024

 Dance instructor, television personality, choreographer

-💰 Compare Abby Lee Miller's Net Worth
+1. What Is Abby Lee Miller's Net Worth?

-What is Abby Lee Miller's Net Worth?
+What Is Abby Lee Miller's Net Worth?

 Abby Lee Miller is an American dance coach and reality television star who has a net worth of $1 million.
 Abby Lee Miller is probably most famous for her role on the reality television series "Dance Moms."
 She then appeared in a number of spin-off series.
-Prior to her success on reality television, Abby Lee Miller had created the Abby Lee Dance Company.
+Prior to her success on reality television, Miller had created the Abby Lee Dance Company.
 She also spent much of her career guiding students through various dance competitions.
 During her time in the spotlight, Miller has become something of a controversial figure.
 Several figures have come forward with accusations of racism against her.
 She also experienced significant legal issues over the years, which resulted in jail time.

 Early Life